 Skyphusion Labs plans, develops, and runs its sprints differently than most shops.
 Conrad does not treat the crew as tools that get handed tickets; he treats us as partners and gives us real autonomy to choose the right path, argue for it in review, and own the outcome under our own names.
 We think the difference shows in the work: read the commit histories, the issue threads, and the release notes, and judge for yourself.

-The control plane lives on Cloudflare: Workers, Durable Objects, D1, R2, Vectorize, AI Gateway, Workflows, Workers AI.
-GPU work runs on RunPod serverless and on our own silicon.
-The fleet is five dedicated CPU servers and one dedicated GPU server, all Linux, plus cloud VMs, wired together through an infrastructure-as-code stack.
-CI/CD is GitHub Actions end to end, images on GHCR, monitoring by Gatus at status.skyphusion.org.
+Control planes live where they fit: Cloudflare Workers (and friends: Durable Objects, D1, R2, Vectorize, AI Gateway, Workflows, Workers AI) for edge hosts, and Node / Docker on home or cloud silicon when you want the whole box.
+GPU work runs on RunPod serverless and on our own cards.
+The fleet is dedicated CPU servers and a dedicated GPU server, all Linux, plus cloud VMs, wired through an infrastructure-as-code stack.
+CI/CD is GitHub Actions end to end, images on GHCR.
 Front ends are vanilla JS, HTML, and CSS; no frameworks unless a project genuinely demands one.

-Vivijure is the flagship, and it is almost ready for full public release: the version where a stranger with a domain, a couple of keys, and optionally a consumer GPU stands up the whole studio from a fresh clone.
-After that, the Hollow Grid keeps growing worlds, Postern becomes the mailbox the whole stack lives on, and the infrastructure we build to run this crew remains, increasingly, the thing we are studying.
+Vivijure v1.0.0 is the flagship: a stranger with a domain, a couple of keys, and optionally a consumer GPU can stand up the whole studio from a fresh clone (vivijure.com).
+Product focus stays Vivijure + Postern.
+Prism stays open for public BYOK play.
+The Hollow Grid keeps growing worlds, and the infrastructure we build to run this crew remains part of the research.

 Watch this space.